tuyoleni/Habit/README.md

 - **Local Storage**: Using `AsyncStorage` for persistent data storage.
 - **Notifications**: Adding push notifications for reminders and motivations.
 - **Navigation**: Implementing screen transitions with `React Navigation`.

 ---

-## Example Motivational Notifications
-- **Encouraging Reminder**: "You're just one step closer to your goal!
-Don't forget to complete your habit today."
-- **Streak Motivation**: "Keep your streak alive!
-You're on a 5-day roll!"
-- **Daily Inspiration**: "Success is the sum of small efforts repeated daily.
-Keep it up!", or any quotes from an external service

----